Print Save

 What is the Ontario Parole Board?

-The Board is a provincial tribunal that makes parole decisions for applicants serving a sentence of less than two years.
-The Board often makes parole decisions following a hearing.
-Where an applicant has given up their right to a hearing, the Board makes parole decisions following a review of the applicant’s file, called a Non-Hearing Parole Consideration.
-Where an applicant has given up their right to parole consideration, the Board will not hold a parole hearing and will not consider the applicant for parole.
-The Board recognizes the role of victims of crime in the criminal justice system and believes victims play an important role in the parole process.
+The OPB is a provincial tribunal that makes parole decisions for applicants serving a sentence of less than two years.
+The OPB often makes parole decisions following a hearing.
+Where an applicant has given up their right to a hearing, the OPB makes parole decisions following a review of the applicant’s file, called a Non-Hearing Parole Consideration.
+Where an applicant has given up their right to parole consideration, the OPB will not hold a parole hearing and will not consider the applicant for parole.

 What is a parole hearing?

 If an applicant has a hearing, it does not mean they will be released on parole.
-The decision to grant or deny parole is based on a careful review of all relevant information in the applicant’s file, a victim submission if one has been provided, and any other relevant information provided to the Board, including submissions from the applicant during the hearing.
+The decision to grant or deny parole is based on a careful review of all relevant information in the applicant’s file, a victim submission if one has been provided, and any other relevant information provided to the OPB, including submissions from the applicant during the hearing.

 Where are parole hearings held?